 The outcome after the recession was that the German automakers were able to bounce back quickly as they still maintained their entire staff, meaning Volkswagen jumped to become the largest carmaker in the world.

-So now we understand core personal values and two ways of making good ethical decisions, we will now move on to how to be a great ethical leader.
+Now we understand core personal values and two ways of making good ethical decisions, we will now move on to being a great ethical leader.

 Abraham Lincoln – The Role Model for Ethical Leadership